-TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS WHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) $\leq$ 4 hours /shift > 4 hours /shift (ix) Vehicle-mounted drilling rigs for rock and concrete Use dust collection system with close capture hood or shroud around drill bit with a low-flow water spray to wet the dust at the discharge point from the dust collector.
-None None OR Operate from within an enclosed cab and use water for dust suppression on drill bit.
+TABLE 1: SPECIFIED EXPOSURE CONTROL METHODSWHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Fac (APF) \leq 4 hours /shift > 4 hours /shift (ix) Vehicle-mounted drilling rigs for rock and concrete Use dust collection system with close capture hood or shroud around drill bit with a low-flow water spray to wet the dust at the discharge point from the dust collector.
+OR None None Operate from within an enclosed cab and use water for dust suppression on drill bit.
 None None

-TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS When Working With Materials Containing Crystalline Silica Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) $\leq$ 4 hours /shift > 4 hours /shift (x) Jackhammers and handheld powered chipping tools Use tool with water delivery system that supplies a continuous stream or spray of water at the point of impact. - When used outdoors.
+TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS When Working With Materials Containing Crystalline Silica Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) \leq 4 hours /shift > 4 hours /shift (x) Jackhammers and handheld powered chipping tools Use tool with water delivery system that supplies a continuous stream or spray of water at the point of impact. - When used outdoors.
 None APF 10 When used indoors or in an enclosed area.
 APF 10 APF 10 OR Use tool equipped with commercially available shroud and dust collection system.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
 Dust collector must provide the air flow recommended by the tool manufacturer, or greater, and have a filter with 99% or greater efficiency and a filter-cleaning mechanism. - When used outdoors.
 None APF 10 When used indoors or in an enclosed area.
 APF 10 APF 10

-Equipment / Task / Task Engineering and Work Practice Required Respirate Control Methods Protection and Min Assigned Protection (APF) d Minimum $\leq$ 4 hours /shift > 4 hours /shift (xi) Handheld grinders for mortar removal ( i.e. , tuckpointing) Use grinder equipped with commercially available shroud and dust collection system.
+Equipment / Task Engineering and Work Practice Control Methods Required Resp Protection and Assigned Prot (APF) d Minimum \leq 4 hours /shift > 4 hours /shif (xi) Handheld grinders for mortar removal (i.e. , tuckpointing) Use grinder equipped with commercially available shroud and dust collection system.
 APF 10 APF 25 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
-Dust collector must provide 25 cubic feet per minute (cfm) or greater of airflow per inch of wheel diameter and have a filter with 99% or greater efficiency and a cyclonic pre-separator or filter-cleaning mechanism. (xii) Handheld grinders for uses other For tasks performed outdoors only: than mortar removal Use grinder equipped with integrated water delivery system that continuously feeds water to the grinding surface.
+Dust collector must provide 25 cubic feet per minute (cfm) or greater of airflow per inch of wheel diameter and have a filter with 99% or greater efficiency and a cyclonic pre-separator or filter-cleaning (xii) Handheld For tasks performed outdoors only: grinders for uses other than mortar removal Use grinder equipped with integrated water delivery system that continuously feeds water to the grinding surface.
 None None Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
 OR

-TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS WHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) $\leq$ 4 hours /shift > 4 hours /shift Use grinder equipped with commercially available shroud and dust collection system.
+TABLE 1: SPECIFIED EXPOSURE CONTROL METHODSWHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) \leq 4 hours /shift > 4 hours /shift Use grinder equipped with commercially available shroud and dust collection system.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
 Dust collector must provide 25 cubic feet per minute (cfm) or greater of airflow per inch of wheel diameter and have a filter with 99% or greater efficiency and a cyclonic pre-separator or filter-cleaning mechanism. - When used outdoors.
 None None When used indoors or in an enclosed area.
 None APF 10